hperer02/Bird-sound-classification/README.md

 ### Prediction Pipeline
 - Implemented a prediction pipeline that processes new audio data and generates predictions using the trained model.
-- Applied post-processing techniques to refine the predictions and ensure accuracy.
+- Applied post-processing techniques to refine the predictions and ensure accuracy

-## Results
-- Achieved a ranking of 55th out of 974 participants in the BirdCLEF 2024 competition.
-- Earned a bronze medal for outstanding performance.

 ## Conclusion
 This project demonstrates the application of advanced machine learning techniques to the problem of bird sound classification.
 By leveraging transfer learning, data augmentation, and robust feature engineering, the model achieved significant accuracy and performance.
 This project showcases my skills in data science, machine learning, and audio processing.